-Port Austin Air Force Station was one of twenty-eight stations built as part of the second segment of the Air Defense Command permanent radar network.
+Port Austin, Air Force Station, was one of twenty-eight stations built as part of the second segment of the Air Defense Command permanent radar network.
 Prompted by the start of the Korean War, on July 11, 1950, the Secretary of the Air Force asked the Secretary of Defense for approval to expedite the construction of the permanent network.
 Approval was received on July 21, 1950, by the Defense Secretary.
-The Air Force directed the Corps of Engineers to proceed with construction.
+Accordingly, the Air Force directed the Corps of Engineers to proceed with construction.

-In 1982, the main bearing of the search radar failed “catastrophically”.
-The FAA long-range radar located in Canton Michigan was utilized as a temporary data-tie site until a replacement search radar could be installed at the base in 1983.
-The site remained in operation until September 1988 when the base was completely shut down.
+In 1982, the main bearing of the search radar failed “catastrophically.”
+As a result, the FAA long-range radar located in Canton, Michigan, was utilized as a temporary data-tie site until a replacement search radar could be installed at the base in 1983.
+The site remained in operation until September 1988, when the base was completely shut down.

-Today the site of the former Port Austin Air Force Radar Station is an economic zone for various industries.
+Today, the former Port Austin Air Force Radar Station site is an economic zone for various industries.
 It was also the former site of the Port Austin Bible Campus.
-It’s now owned by Huron Castings, the county’s 5th largest employer and it will be used for worker housing.
+It’s now owned by Huron Castings, the county’s 5th largest employer, and it will be used for worker housing.

 - Port Austin Butterfly House and Gardens – The Port Austin Butterfly House and Gardens give a chance to see various Michigan species of butterflies up close and personal.
 The 30×50 netted house and surrounding gardens are beautifully landscaped and many of the plants are identified.

 - How Art, Kayaking, and a Farm Market Saved Port Austin – The town at the tip of the Thumb has taken a different approach; offer the community has a destination for the entire summer season.